groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Graphical Interchange Format File (.gif) is a type of highly compressed image.
-For each image GIF typically allow up to 8 bits per pixel and up to 256 colours are allowed across the image.
+Represents a Graphical Interchange Format File (.gif), which is a type of highly compressed image.
+For each image, GIF typically allows up to 8 bits per pixel, and up to 256 colors are allowed across the image.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/gif